 When do I have access to my pay (money)?

-Your pay will be available to you in your bank accounts at the opening of business the morning of pay day.
-Your financial institution can tell you exactly when your money will be available.
+Your pay will be available to you in your bank accounts at the bank’s opening of business the morning of pay day.
+Your financial institution can tell you exactly when your money will be available based on their schedule.

 How do I stop or change my direct deposit information (including change of bank and/or accounts)?